beberlei/litecqrs-php/README.md

 - ``LiteCQRS\Plugin\Doctrine\DoctrineIdentityMap``

-It also ships with an implementation of ``AggregateRepositoryInterface`` wrapping the EntityManager:
+It also ships with an implementation of ``DomainEventProviderRepositoryInterface`` wrapping the EntityManager:

 - ``LiteCQRS\Plugin\Doctrine\ORMRepository``